CastillaLab/Plant-eDNA/README.md

 This folder contains scripts used for processing plant *rcbL* metabarcoding data, including sequencing cleaning, alignment, duplicate removal, GenBank retrieval, taxonomy assignment, and OUT clustering using Mothur.

 #### Data
 - **Plant_rbcL_align_noprimers_092419.fas**: Curated reference alignment of plant *rbcL* sequences used to construct the metabarcoding reference database.
-Sequences were retrieved from GenBank, aligned with DECIPHER, manually curated, trimmed to the target barcode region, deduplicated, and supplemented with newly generated Sanger sequences.
+Sequences were retrieved from GenBank, aligned with DECIPHER, manually curated, trimmed to the target barcode region, deduplicated, and supplemented with newly generated Sanger sequences (see Supplemental Table S2).
 - **Plant_rbcL_taxonomy_file_092419.txt**: Reference taxonomic file associated with the curated *rbcL* sequence database.
 Each sequence is linked to a hierarchical classification derived from taxonomic databases and used for Mothur-based taxonomic assignment.

 #### Scripts